auth0/auth0-guardian.js/README.md

 	}
 });

-// Configure the plugin to post the 'login-complete' result to auth0-server Auth0GuardianJS.plugins.formPostCallback({
+// Configure the plugin to post the 'auth-complete' result to auth0-server Auth0GuardianJS.plugins.formPostCallback({
 	callbackUrl: "{{ postActionURL }}",

-	// Automatically send the result to auth0 as soon as you receive 'login-complete'
+	// Automatically send the result to auth0 as soon as you receive 'auth-complete'
 	// event, if false you will have to call guardianjs.plugins.formPostCallback()
 	// to send the result to auth0
 	autoTrigger: true